William Halsey Jr.: Commander, South Pacific Area

 Halsey led the South Pacific command through what was for the U.S. Navy the most tenuous phase of the war.
 Halsey committed his limited naval forces through a series of naval battles around Guadalcanal, including the carrier engagements of the Battle of the Santa Cruz Islands and the Naval Battle of Guadalcanal.
 These engagements checked the Japanese advance and drained their naval forces of carrier aircraft and pilots.

 For his conduct, "can-do" leadership style, and increasing number of forces under his command, Halsey was promoted to four-star admiral in October 1942.
 The promotion put Halsey into sustained public spotlight for the first time, appearing on the cover of Time magazine's November 1942 issue which quoted Halsey from his superior Nimitz as "professionally competent and militarily aggressive without being recklessly foolhardy" and that his promotion by the President was something "he richly deserves".
-Halsey's four-star insignia were welded together from two-star rear admiral insignia, which promptly replaced his vice admiral's stars which he sent to the relatives of those who contributed greatly to the campaign.
+Halsey's four-star insignia were welded together from two-star rear admiral's insignia; his vice admiral's stars were sent to the widows of Rear Admirals Daniel J. Callaghan and Norman Scott, both of whom had been killed in action.

-In November, Halsey's willingness to place at risk his command's two fast battleships in the confined waters around Guadalcanal for a night engagement paid off with the U.S. Navy winning the battle, the decisive naval engagement of the Guadalcanal campaign that doomed the Japanese garrison and wrested control from the Japanese.
+In November, Halsey's willingness to place at risk his command's two fast battleships in the confined waters around Guadalcanal for a night engagement paid off, with the U.S. Navy winning the battle.
+The last naval engagement of the Guadalcanal campaign was decisive, dooming the Japanese garrison and enabling U.S. forces to finally wrest control of the island from the Japanese.

 Japanese naval aviation proved to be formidable during the Solomon campaign.
 In April 1943, Halsey assigned Rear Admiral Marc Mitscher to become Commander Air, Solomon Islands, where he directed a mixed bag of army, navy, marine and New Zealand aircraft in the airwar over Guadalcanal and up the Solomons chain.
 Said Halsey: "I knew we'd probably catch hell from the Japs in the air.
 That's why I sent Pete Mitscher up there.
-Pete was a fighting fool and I knew it."
+Pete was a fighting fool and I knew it".

 Typical for the period was an exchange that occurred between Halsey and one of his staff officers in June 1943.
 The South Pacific Area was expecting the arrival of an additional air group to support their next offensive.
 As a part of the long view of winning the war taken by Nimitz, upon its arrival at Fiji the group was given new orders to return stateside and be broken up, its pilots to be used as instructors for pilot training.
 Halsey's headquarters had been counting on the air group for their operations up the Solomons chain.
-The staff officer who brought the dispatch to Halsey remarked "If they do that to us we will have to go on the defensive."
-The admiral turned to the speaker and replied: "As long as I have one plane and one pilot, I will stay on the offensive."
+The staff officer who brought the dispatch to Halsey remarked "If they do that to us we will have to go on the defensive".
+The admiral turned to the speaker and replied: "As long as I have one plane and one pilot, I will stay on the offensive".